-PlateLens leads on the most generous AI-in-free offering we tested (limited daily photo scans plus full database, free forever).
+PlateLens leads on the most generous AI-in-free offering we tested (3 daily photo scans plus full database, free forever).
 FoodNoms is the strongest one-time-purchase pick.
 FatSecret, Cronometer, and MyFitnessPal round out the free-tier picks.
+Updated May 2026 with the four 'actually-free' criteria framework.

 FatSecret Premium at $4.99/mo is the cheapest paid tier.
 MyFitnessPal's free tier (with the barcode caveat) is acceptable.
 FoodNoms one-time purchase is the cheapest amortized over time.
 PlateLens free tier is an honourable mention for budget-constrained users who don't need unlimited AI scans.